Is Filing For Bankruptcy in Quebec Different?

 • Debts that came as a result of fraudulent activity

-Also, if you are allowed to keep assets like your car and home, you will be required to continue to pay your car loan and/or mortgage.
+If you are allowed to keep assets such as your car or home, you will be required to continue to make your car loan and/or mortgage payments.

 What Can I Keep if I Go Bankrupt in Quebec?